DANS-KNAW/easy-sword2/README.md

 `In-Progress`                           | `true` if not the last message, `false` otherwise

 Note: you may also use continued deposit with `Content-Type: application/zip`.
 In that case you need to send valid zip-files in each part.
 When using this option the client must ensure that all partial deposits are disjunct.
+Using the partioning is the recommended form of continued deposit.

 [continued deposit]: http://swordapp.github.io/SWORDv2-Profile/SWORDProfile.html#continueddeposit